YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 2.2.
 Multi-instance setup
-The multi-instance setup refers to the capability of any installed and setup instance of the issue-tracker application to "know" its version , environment type  - developement , testing and production ) and owner.
+The multi-instance setup refers to the capability of any installed and setup instance of the qto application to "know" its version , environment type  - development , testing and production ) and owner.

 #### 2.2.1.
 Multi-environment naming convention
-Each database used by the issue-tracker application has an &lt;&lt;environment abbreviation&gt;&gt; suffix refering to its environment type.
+Each database used by the qto application has an &lt;&lt;environment abbreviation&gt;&gt; suffix referring to its environment type.
 Running application layers against different db versions should be supported as much as possible.